Seoul Metropolitan Subway

 The network consists of multiple systems that form a larger, coherent system.
-These being the Seoul Metro proper, consisting of Seoul Metro lines 1 through 9 and certain light rail lines, that serves Seoul city proper and its surroundings; Korail regional rail lines, which serve the greater metropolitan region and beyond; Incheon Metro lines, operated by Incheon Transit Corporation, that serve Incheon city proper; and miscellaneous light rail lines, such as Gimpo Goldline and Yongin Everline, that connect corners of their respective cities to the rest of the network.
-Most of the system is operated by three companies – Seoul Metro, Korail (Korea Railroad Corporation), and Incheon Metro - with the rest being operated by an assortment of local municipal corporations and private rail companies.
+These being the Seoul Metro proper, consisting of Seoul Metro lines 1 through 9 and certain light rail lines, that serves Seoul city proper and its surroundings; Korail regional rail lines, which serve the greater metropolitan region and beyond; Incheon Metro lines, operated by Incheon Transit Corporation, that serve Incheon city proper; and miscellaneous light rail lines, such as Gimpo Goldline and Yongin Everline, that connect lower-density areas of their respective cities to the rest of the network.
+Most of the system is operated by three companies – Seoul Metro, Korail (Korea Railroad Corporation), and Incheon Metro – with the rest being operated by an assortment of local municipal corporations and private rail companies.

 Its first metro line, Line 1, started construction in 1971 and began operations in 1974, with through-operation to Korail's suburban railways.
 As of 2022, the network has 331.5 km of track on lines 1–9 alone.

+Most of the trains were built by Hyundai Rotem, South Korea's leading train manufacturer.

 Overview

 The first line of the Seoul Subway network started construction in 1971.
 The first section of subway was built using the cheaper cut and cover construction method.
-Initial lines relied heavily on Japanese technology, and subsequent lines procured technological imports from Japan and the United Kingdom.
+Initial lines relied heavily on Japanese technology, and subsequent lines (until the early-2000s) procured technological imports from Japan and the United Kingdom (in particular, GEC Traction equipment used on wide-width Lines 2, 3 and 4 rolling stock from the 1980s).
 For example, Line 1 opened in 1974 with through services joining surrounding Korail suburban railway lines influenced by the Tokyo subway.
 Today, many of the Seoul Metropolitan Subway's lines are operated by Korail, South Korea's national rail operator.

-It has been described as the world's longest multi-operator metro system by route length.
 The subway has free WiFi accessible in all stations and trains.
-Nearly all stations have platform screen doors installed; only some minor Korail-operated stations remain with open platforms.
-By 2017, Korail will completely install screen doors in every station and platform.
+All stations have platform screen doors.
+These safety doors were completed by 2017, however many stations previously had metal barriers installed decades beforehand.
 The world's first virtual mart for smartphone users opened at Seolleung station in 2011.

 All directional signs in the system are written in Korean using Hangul, as well as English and Katakana/Chinese characters for Japanese and Mandarin Chinese.
-In trains there are in addition many LCD screens giving service announcements, upcoming stop names, YTN news, stock prices and animated shorts.
+However the maps on the walls are in Korean and English only.
+In the trains, there are in addition many LCD screens giving service announcements, upcoming stop names, YTN news, stock prices and animated shorts.
 There are also prerecorded voice announcements that give the upcoming station, any possible line transfer, and the exiting side in Korean, followed by English.
 At major stations, this is followed by Japanese, then Mandarin Chinese, as well.